IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

 .. contents:: |toctitle|
 	:local:

+.. _openshift:

 OpenShift
 ---------

 From the Dataverse perspective, we are in the business of providing a "template" for OpenShift that describes how the various components we build our application on (Glassfish, PostgreSQL, Solr, the Dataverse war file itself, etc.) work together.
 We publish Docker images to DockerHub at https://hub.docker.com/u/iqss/ that are used in this OpenShift template.

-Dataverse's (light) use of Docker is documented below in a separate section.
+Dataverse's (light) use of Docker is documented in :ref:`docker` section.
 We actually started with Docker in the context of OpenShift, which is why OpenShift is listed first but we can imagine rearranging this in the future.

 The OpenShift template for Dataverse can be found at ``conf/openshift/openshift.json`` and if you need to hack on the template or related files under ``conf/docker`` it is recommended that you iterate on them using Minishift.

-The instructions below will walk you through spinning up Dataverse within Minishift.
+The instructions in this section will walk you through spinning up Dataverse within Minishift.
 It is recommended that you do this on the "develop" branch to make sure everything is working before changing anything.

 Install Minishift
 ~~~~~~~~~~~~~~~~~